Save data from AJAX request in variable (jQuery)

 });

-Always include an error callback or a .fail() handler to catch network issues, server errors, or malformed responses.
-Provide user feedback when something goes wrong.
+Always include an error callback to gracefully handle network issues, server errors, or invalid responses.